-The TechCrunch Germany Survey – Calling Hamburg, Munich, Cologne, Bielefeld, Frankfurt – TechCrunch
+The TechCrunch Germany Survey — Calling Hamburg, Munich, Cologne, Bielefeld, Frankfurt – TechCrunch

 This time, we will be surveying founders and investors in Europe’s other cities to capture how European hubs are growing, from the perspective of the people on the ground.

-We’d like to know how your city’s startup scene is evolving, how the tech sector is being impacted by COVID-19, and generally how your city will evolve.
+We’d like to know how your city’s startup scene is evolving, how the tech sector is being impacted by COVID-19 and generally how your city will evolve.

-We leave submissions mostly unedited and are generally looking for at least one or two paragraphs in answers to the questions.
+We leave submissions mostly unedited and are generally looking for at least one or two paragraphs in answer to the questions.

 So if you are a tech startup founder or investor in one of these cities please fill out our survey form here.